hyunjunian/Poor-Charlie-s-Almanack/en.md

 Now, that’s an extreme case, but in lesser strength, the cognitive drift of that surgeon is present in every profession and in every human being.
 And it causes perfectly terrible behavior.
 Consider the presentations of brokers selling commercial real estate and businesses.
 I’ve never seen one that I thought was even within hailing distance of objective truth.
 In my long life, I have never seen a management consultant’s report that didn’t end with the same advice: “This problem needs more management consulting services.”

-> I have never seen a management consultant’s report that didn’t end with the same advice: “This problem needs more management consulting services.”
->

 Widespread incentive-caused bias requires that one should often distrust or take with a grain of salt the advice of one’s professional advisor, even if he is an engineer.
 The general antidotes here are: 1) Especially fear professional advice when it is especially good for the advisor, 2) learn and use the basic elements of your advisor’s trade as you deal with your advisor, and 3) double check, disbelieve, or replace much of what you’re told, to the degree that seems appropriate after objective thought.

 The power of incentives to cause rationalized terrible behavior is also demonstrated by Defense Department procurement history.
 After the Defense Department had much truly awful experience with misbehaving contractors motivated under contracts paying on a cost-plus-a-percentage-of-cost basis, the reaction of our republic was to make it a crime for a contracting officer in the Defense Department to sign such a contract—and not only a crime, but a felony.
 And, by the way, although the government was right to create this new felony, much of the way the rest of the world is run, including the operation of many law firms and a lot of other firms, is still under what is, in essence, a cost-plus-a-percentage-of-cost reward system.

 Human nature, bedeviled by incentive-caused bias, causes a lot of ghastly abuse under these standard incentive patterns of the world.
 And many of the people who are behaving terribly you would be glad to have married into your family, compared to what you’re otherwise likely to get.

-> Human nature, bedeviled by incentive-caused bias, causes a lot of ghastly abuse under these standard incentive patterns of the world.
->

 Now, there are huge implications from the fact that the human mind is put together this way.
 One implication is that people who create things like cash registers, which make dishonest behavior hard to accomplish, are some of the effective saints of our civilization because, as Skinner so well knew, bad behavior is intensely habit-forming when it is rewarded.
 And so the cash register was a great moral instrument when it was created.